 Consider self-talk – the things we repeatedly say to ourselves, the way in which we say them, and the stories we tell ourselves about ourselves and our lives.
 Our brains are wired to amplify negative experiences and perceptions over positive ones, so if we continuously ruminate over our failures and what went wrong in the past, these negative thoughts and emotions become part of our internal dialogue.

-A basic principle of neuropasticity, also known as Hebbian theory, states, “Neurons that fire together wire together.”
+A basic principle of neuroplasticity, also known as Hebbian theory, states, “Neurons that fire together wire together.”
 As your brain fires repeatedly in the same manner, you’re reproducing the same level of mind.
-According to neuroscience, mind is the brain in action or at work.
+According to neuroscience, the mind is the brain in action or at work.
 Thus, if your thoughts, choices, behaviors, experiences and emotional states remain the same for many years, you’re making your brain fire in the same patterns and you’ll activate the same neural networks for years on end.
 By the time you reach your mid-30s, your brain has organized itself into a very finite signature of automatic programs – and that fixed pattern is called your identity or personality.

 Think of identity as a box inside your brain.
-You’re physically hardwired your brain into a same limited pattern.
+You’re physically hardwired your brain into the same limited pattern.
 By reproducing the same level of mind over and over again, the most commonly fired, neurologically wired set of circuits has predetermined who you are as a result of your own volition.
 You’re, therefore, always thinking inside the box or some call it the fixed mindset.

 So our goal, then, needs to be thinking outside the box to make the brain fire in new ways.
 To break free from the chains of hardwired programming and the conditioning that keeps you the same takes considerable effort.
 It also requires knowledge to make your brain works in new and different ways.